ciuccislab/GP-DRT/README.md

 # Tutorials

-* **ex1_simple_ZARC_model.ipynb**: this notebook shows how one can recover DRT from impedance synthesized using a single ZARC element consisting of a resistance placed in parallel to a constant phase element (CPE).
+* **ex1_simple_ZARC_model.ipynb**: this notebook shows how one can recover the DRT from impedance synthesized using a single ZARC element consisting of a resistance placed in parallel to a constant phase element (CPE).
 The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

 * **ex2_double_ZARC_model.ipynb**: this notebook shows how the GP-DRT model can manage overlapping timescales from two ZARC elements in series.
-The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).
+The frequency range is from 1E-4 Hz to 1E4 Hz with 10 ppd.

 * **ex3_truncated_ZARC_model.ipynb**: this notebook shows how the GP-DRT model can
-1) recover the DRT from the truncated impedance, whose data points at lower frequencies (f < 1E-3 Hz) are not available, and
+1) recover the DRT from atruncated EIS spectrum (data points at lower frequencies, i.e., f < 1E-3 Hz, are not available), and
 2) predict the impedance value at these frequencies.

 * **ex4_experimental_data.ipynb**: shows an example using experimental EIS data.
-In this tutorial, the EIS data is read from the csv file and the DRT is predicted by the GP-DRT model.
+In this tutorial, the EIS data is read from acsv file and the DRT is predicted by the GP-DRT model.

 # Citation